art

 tri unknot

 A line broken by an inner negative space rotates to form an unknot, a continuous line with no overlapping.
-The component, as well as the resulting structure, can be unraveled to form a loop.
-The unknot at home in the studio:
+The component used as the basis for this piece, as well as the resulting structure, can be unraveled to form a loop.
+Tri Unknot was on display at the McGhee Tyson Airport (TYS) in 2023.

 • tri unicursal knot